 Robert Roche is the founder and President of Roche Enterprises.
 With more than three decades of experience living and working in Asia and the U.S., he has founded and invested in companies around the world and has philanthropic ties with many internationally-focused nonprofit organizations.
 As President of Roche Enterprises, Robert Roche has helped manage businesses that have generated more than $1 billion in enterprise value.
 Roche has also acted as a representative for the U.S. in China and Japan, having served as a Governor of the American Chamber of Commerce Japan and Chair of the American Chamber of Commerce Shanghai Board of Governors.
 He was a member of the U.S. Trade Representative’s Advisory Committee for Trade Policy and Negotiations from 2010-2014.

 Roche is an established entrepreneur and major investor in start-ups and businesses in China.
 He funded and helped launch the celebrated URBN Hotel in Shanghai, China’s first carbon-neutral hotel.
 Robert Roche co-founded Cachet Hotel Group, an international hospitality management company, and has served as Chairman of the Board since 2013.
 He has invested in and helped build KraneShares, a provider of ETFs for early stage Chinese start-ups.
 Roche also co-founded IS Seafood, a company that imports Icelandic fish to China using a network of industry-leading cold chain logistics specialists and state of the art processing and packaging techniques.
 He is an investor in and board member of rVue Holdings, an advertising technology company, and Redhorse Performance, an automotive supplier specializing in fittings for racecars.
-In 2013, Roche helped establish TAG Capital, a boutique investment bank specializing in cross-border transactions across the Asia-Pacific region.
+In 2013, Roche helped establish TAG Capital, a boutique capital advisory firm specializing in cross-border transactions across the Asia-Pacific region.

 Robert Roche is involved extensively in philanthropic organizations focused on education and strengthening ties between Asia and the U.S. He helped establish the US/China Strong Foundation and Americans Promoting Study Abroad (APSA), non-profit organizations focused on creating cross-cultural awareness by providing innovative educational opportunities for American students in China.
 He also serves on the board of the Center for New American Security (CNAS), a nonprofit that develops bipartisan research and analysis on defense and national security policies, and was a Board Member for the U.S. National Pavilion at the Shanghai World Expo in 2010.
 Endowments from Robert Roche established a Chair for Interreligious Research at Nanzan University in Japan, and also launched a new international business degree program at the Sturm College of Law at the University of Denver.